 How To Get To Blake Island

 Getting to Blake Island is part of the adventure!
 The only way to get there is by boat.
-We usually take our own boat to Blake Island for what the locals call “A Blakation,” but this time we let someone else drive!
+We usually take our private boat to Blake Island for what the locals call “A Blakation,” but this time we let someone else drive!
 If you do not own your own boat or are not lucky enough to have a friend that owns a boat, the Argosy Cruises added a fast foot ferry to their fleet last year that runs hourly from Pier 54 in Seattle, every weekend from April through October.
 During the summer, the ferry runs five days a week.
 You can purchase single round trip tickets ($29 RT), or they have a discounted five trip pass ($125) and an unlimited seasonal pass ($250).
 Be sure to book your roundtrip on their website!

-As you depart the Pier, the view of Seattle, the Space Needle, the Great Wheel and the waterfront adds something special to the beginning of your experience.
+As you depart the Pier, the view of Seattle, the Space Needle, the Great Wheel and the Seattle waterfront adds something special to the beginning of your experience.
 It still gets me every time and I am a local!
 We enjoyed every minute of the ride.
 The crew was fun, informative and you could tell that they love their job!

 Explore The Trails

-If you only have a day to spend at Blake, I highly recommend exploring the five miles of beaches and choosing any of the eight miles of hiking trails throughout the island.
+If you only have a day to spend at Blake, I highly recommend exploring the five miles of beaches and choosing any of the 8 miles of hiking trails throughout the entire island.
 Hint: If it has been raining, it can be extremely muddy on the island.
 Have appropriate footwear!
-If you are into mountain biking, they even have seven and a half miles of biking trails for you to traverse!
+If you are into mountain biking, they even have seven and a half miles of bike trails for you to traverse!
 There is plenty of wildlife to search for on the island including black tail deer, eagles, osprey, geese (beware of these guys during nesting season… just trust me), racoons (don’t leave ANY food out unattended!) and even river otters!
 There are guided nature hikes during the summer if you would like to learn more about the wildlife and plants on this amazing island. ($20 for 1.5 hours)